-- An insurer, corporation, or health maintenance organization shall reimburse the treating provider or the consulting provider for the diagnosis, consultation, or treatment of the insured delivered through telemedicine services on the same basis and at least at the rate that the insurer, corporation, or health maintenance organization is responsible for coverage for the provision of the same service through in-person consultation or contact.
-Payment for telemedicine interactions shall include reasonable compensation to the originating or distant site for the transmission cost incurred during the delivery of health care services - Telehealth/medicine services covered under policies shall not be subject to deductibles, copayment or coinsurance requirements which exceed those applicable to the same services provided via face-to-face contact between a health care provider and patient. - 3.
-In order for telehealth/medicine services to be covered, healthcare practitioners must be: - a.
-Acting within their scope of practice; - b.
-Licensed (in Delaware or the State in which the provider is located if exempted under Delaware State law to provide telemedicine services without a Delaware license) to provide the service for which they bill; and are - c.
-Located in the United States.
+1. An insurer, corporation, or health maintenance organization shall reimburse the treating provider or the consulting provider for the diagnosis, consultation, or treatment of the insured delivered through telehealth/telemedicine services on the same basis and at least at the rate that the insurer, corporation, or health maintenance organization is responsible for coverage for the provision of the same service through in-person consultation or contact.
+Payment for telemedicine interactions shall include reasonable compensation to the originating or distant site for the transmission cost incurred during the delivery of health care services.
+NOTE: No compensation for originating site transmission will be paid when the originating site is the member's home or other non-provider-based location.

+- 2. Telehealth/telemedicine services covered under policies shall not be subject to deductibles, copayment or coinsurance requirements which exceed those applicable to the same services provided via face-to-face contact between a health care provider and patient. - 3.
+In order for telehealth/telemedicine services to be covered, healthcare practitioners must be: - a.
+Acting within their scope of practice; - Licensed (in Delaware or the State or Country in which the provider is located if exempted under Delaware State law to provide telehealth/telemedicine services without a Delaware license) to provide the service for which they bill; and - c.
+Must meet all federal and state requirements for utilizing telehealth within their specific discipline including the requirements for establishing a patient- or client-provider relationship in order to use telehealth and any other requirements.